baidik012/CFD-Solver/README.md

-# CFD-Solver
+# CFD Solver (Club Internal)

-Private, educational CFD solver developed by the club for studying incompressible flow and numerical methods.
-Intended for internal collaboration, learning, and experimentation.
+This repository contains an internal CFD solver developed by the club for learning and experimenting with numerical methods for incompressible flows.

+## Scope
+- Educational and exploratory use
+- Not validated for industrial or safety-critical applications

+## Methods
+- Discretization: Finite Difference Method
+- Governing equations: Incompressible Navier–Stokes
+- Dimension: 2D (current)

+## Structure